slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"We fear things in proportion to our ignorance of them."
 -- Christian Nestell Bovee*

 Replace fear with curiosity.

-Hints:

-- The best antidote to fear is aceptance not courage.
-- Conquering fear means defining fear.
-Define your fears not your goals.
+Conquering fear means defining fear.

-- Fear does not stop death, it stops life.
+Fear makes the wolf bigger than he really is.

 > *"Nothing in life is to be feared, it is only to be understood."
 -- Marie Curie*